Web search

 Understand pricing

 Web search charges are separate from model token costs.
-The following rates apply to the currently supported provider.
+Rates depend on the provider that runs the search.

 Gateway applies your organization’s effective billing margin to the web search raw cost.
-Web search usage is also logged separately, so you can break out web search requests, results, raw cost, and billed amount in usage reporting.
+Web search usage is logged separately per provider, so you can break out requests, results, raw cost, and billed amount by provider in usage reporting.

 Availability and limits